chunned/nos3-guide/Install.md

 Open a terminal and run `cd /home/jstar/Desktop/github-nos3`.
 Make sure the directory is not empty - if it is, Vagrant failed to properly configure the VM.
 Shutdown the VM and run `vagrant destroy`, then repeat the Deploy steps.

-Before proceeding, you can make a choice between COSMO 4 and COSMO 5.
+Before proceeding, you can make a choice between COSMOS 4 and COSMOS 5.
 Read more [here](https://github.com/nasa/nos3/wiki/NOS3-Ground-Systems).
 TL;DR - 4 is older looking native applications and 5 is more modern looking web interface.
-The default is COSMO 4 - to change this, open the file `~/Desktop/github-nos3/cfg/nos3-mission.xml` and change line 3 from `<gsw>cosmos</gsw>` to `<gsw>openc3</gsw>`.
+The default is COSMOS 4 - to change this, open the file `~/Desktop/github-nos3/cfg/nos3-mission.xml` and change line 3 from `<gsw>cosmos</gsw>` to `<gsw>openc3</gsw>`.

 Run the following commands in `~/Desktop/github-nos3`.
 If any step fails, run `make stop && make clean && rm -rf ~/.nos3` then repeat.